CZ-NIC/fred-docs/Features/RegIF/index.rst

 * Delete a contact
 * Transfer a contact
 * Update a contact
-* Send authorization information of a contact
+* Send authorization information of a contact to emails of the contact

 Manage nssets
 --------------